Today, I’ll explain what is WebRTC and tell you how to avoid three mistakes that can easily destroy your video chat project:

 Here’s the official table for WebRTC browser support.

 But in practice, things looked different.
 Google Chrome/Chromium had a great connection.
 At the same time, Edge, Safari, and Firefox on Linux had trouble establishing and maintaining the connection.
-So, which browser really supports WebRTC?
+So, which browsers really support WebRTC chat?

 But even if our PeerJS-based solution worked fine in the near future, there was no guarantee that it would continue working reliably in all the modern browsers as they get more updates.